 Parts of books (chapters, sections, conference papers, etc.)

 In addition to the details for the Whole Book (see above) record the following information specific to the part:

-Some examples of electronic format documents are internet pages, journal articles published on the internet or journal articles retrieved from a fulltext database.
+Some examples of electronic format documents are internet pages, journal articles published on the internet or journal articles retrieved from an academic research database.

 Some documents are published in both paper and electronic formats, for example government reports and journal articles.
 Please cite according to the format you have accessed.

 For electronic journal articles, record the descriptive elements specified above for journal articles.
-In addition, record relevant data from the following list.
+In addition, include a DOI or URL if available.

 The following is a list of common descriptive elements you may need to record for citation of an electronic document.
 This list is comprehensive.
 The elements you record will depend upon the type of electronic document you are describing.

 Please note: Not all electronic documents have an obvious author or title, so you will sometimes need to use your own judgment to determine these details.
 Be aware that pagination may not be present or appropriate for many electronic publications.

 File or store this information, and the source documents if you have them, in a manner and format that can be easily accessed at a later date.
 You may wish to write all details on the print copy of an article you are using; or you may wish to keep a system of filing cards for each reference item you use.
 Alternatively, you may decide to maintain a master reference list on your computer, which you add details to as required.
 There are a number of software packages now available.
 One example is EndNote, which you can use to manage your references.
 These programs can be used to produce reference or works cited lists in a specified style.
 Please see the EndNote Guide for information about this software.

 Construct your citations within the text of your essay, using the appropriate guidelines for the style of citation you are using.